Volscente/cheat_sheets/data_engineering/dbt/dbt_docs.md

 {% endif %}
 ```

 Once a new record is inserted into the *Raw Layer*, it is possible to increment the materialised model by executing `dbt run`.
+To re-create the incremental materialization table from zero, use: `dbt run --full-refresh`.

+#### Ephemeral Materialisation

 # CLI
 ## Prompt